HadesVR/Basic-HMD-PCB/README.md

 To calibrate the magnetometer you can simply press the calibration button on the board until the tracking LED turns blue, once it does you'll need to wave the board in a figure 8 pattern at a medium speed until the tracking LED turns green.

-Once the tracking LED has turned green you should unplug the board and plug it back in to reset it, if all goes well you should have a solid green LED as your tracking LED.
+Once the tracking LED has turned green you should unplug the board and plug it back in to reset it, if all goes well you should have a solid color LED as your tracking LED.

 If you ever need to recalibrate your magnetometer you can do so by holding the calibration button with the board off and then plugging in the board.
 This will put it into magnetic calibration mode.